Albania opposition scents poll victory, urges PM to quit

 “We continue to have full confidence we shall be the winners when all the votes of the citizens have been counted,” said Democrat lawmaker Gerti Bogdani.

-Berisha was hoping for an unprecedented third successive four-year term.
+Berisha is bidding for an unprecedented third successive four-year term.
 At 68, defeat could mean the end of his career.

 A fiery former cardiologist, Berisha took Albania into NATO and onto the first rung of EU membership but his opponents accuse him of undermining democracy and allowing graft and organized crime to flourish.

-Rama, a towering former basketball player, says he will reboot Albania’s EU bid and transplant his success in Tirana to the rest of the rundown country.
+Rama, a towering former basketball player, says he will reboot Albania’s bid to join the European Union and transplant his success in Tirana to the rest of the rundown country.

 He has talked of introducing a progressive tax rate and easing the burden on small businesses.